Quantum hypothesis testing via robust quantum control: Preliminaries

 \section{Preliminaries}

 In hypothesis testing, we assign the proposition of the system being in state $j$ to the hypothesis $H_j$, where $j$ denotes the index of the hypothesis.
 The binary hypothesis testing problem involves deciding between two hypotheses: the null hypothesis $H_0$ representing the background and the alternative hypothesis $H_1$ representing the signal, namely $j\in\{0,1\}$.
-To illustrate, consider the detection of an unknown magnetic field in a qubit system, where $H_0=0$ and $H_1=\vec{B}\cdot\vec{\sigma}$ with $\vec{B}$ denoting the magnetic field and $\vec{\sigma}$ defined by the Pauli matrices $\vec{\sigma}=(\sigma_x, \sigma_y, \sigma_z)$.
+To illustrate, consider the detection of an unknown magnetic field in a qubit system as shown in \fref{fig:hypo}.
+The two hypotheses in this binary hypothesis testing problem correspond to two Hamiltonians $H_0=0$ and $H_1=\vec{B}\cdot\vec{\sigma}$ with $\vec{B}$ denoting the magnetic field and $\vec{\sigma}$ defined by the Pauli matrices $\vec{\sigma}=(\sigma_x, \sigma_y, \sigma_z)$.

 In the process of identifying the correct hypothesis, two types of errors can occur.
 The \emph{type I} (or \emph{false positive}) error corresponds to the probability of accepting a false alternative hypothesis $H_1$ when the null hypothesis $H_0$ is true.
 Conversely, the \emph{type II} (or \emph{false negative}) error represents the probability of accepting a false null hypothesis $H_0$ when the alternative hypothesis $H_1$ is true.
 Although the consequences of wrongly accepting or rejecting either hypothesis can differ significantly, often associated with asymmetric \textit{a priori} probabilities assigned to each hypothesis, this paper focuses on the symmetric scenario.